Last updated 20 May 2026

 Protected areas and protected wildlife

-Nature conservation plans, such as the Nature Conservation (Dugong) Conservation Plan 1999 (Qld), regulate the conservation and harvesting of particular species or groups of protected wildlife (for more threatened species information see the Department of Environment and Science website).
+Nature conservation plans, such as the Nature Conservation (Koala) Conservation Plan 2017 (Qld), regulate the conservation and harvesting of particular species or groups of protected wildlife (for more threatened species information see the Queensland Government website).

 National parks and other protected areas

-National parks cover only around 8% of Queensland but provide the most comprehensive and important system of terrestrial protected areas in the state.
+National parks cover only around 8% of land in Queensland but provide the most comprehensive and important system of terrestrial protected areas in the state.

 National parks and other protected areas are protected under the Nature Conservation Act and associated Regulations.
 National parks are owned by the state government and managed for nature conservation.
-They are managed by the Queensland Parks and Wildlife Service within the Department of Environment and Science.
+They are managed by the Queensland Parks and Wildlife Service within the Department of Environment, Tourism, Science and Innovation.

 There are some basic rules for national parks:

-• All animals and plants (both alive and dead) in national parks are protected and may not be killed, harmed or removed.
+- All animals and plants (both alive and dead) in national parks are protected and may not be killed, harmed or removed (with the exception of recreational fishing in some areas).

-• Animals cannot be taken into a national park or any other protected area (there are some limited exceptions to this such as guide dogs).
+- Animals cannot be taken into a national park or any other protected area (there are some limited exceptions to this such as guide dogs and for recreational fishing).

 Marine parks